Ananym/welcome-to-nexus/combat/hunting.md

 - Snare trap will cause a monster to take more damage, useful if you have no casters with you to offer stronger curses.
 Amnesia causes monsters to ignore you, useful while alone to take on targets one at a time.
 - Rogue heal spells are stronger than those of warriors, and some can target allies - though you may not necessarily need to learn these in a hurry, as healing items are still much stronger.
 - At 99, you may wish to invest in a Polearm if you find yourself grouping with Mages.
 Weapons with range don't break invisibility, provided that you don't hit a target directly next to you.
 As the range also allows you to hit multiple targets, this can produce impressive damage output.
+- A rogue's level 99 cunning uses similar recast/tier mechanics as a warrior's rage, although it does not penalise your armor.

 ## Mage